 There have been a number of reported incidents across the UK where these RF doors have failed to open.
-This is most common in doors that use a mechanical handle, as opposed to push/pull doors but there has been a report of an object becoming wedged under the door preventing access which could occur with any door design.
+This is most common in doors that use a mechanical handle, as opposed to push/pull doors but this has happened with the fixed handle door too.
+There has also been a report of an object becoming wedged under the door preventing access which could occur with any door design1.

 Whilst this is concerning for any patient, this presents a greater risk in the event of an emergency e.g. a fire, spontaneous magnet quench, cardiac arrest or anaphylactic reaction to a contrast agent.
-This situation is also particularly problematic for patients with specific monitoring or care requirements such as children, anaesthetised patients or those with breathing difficulties.
+This situation is also particularly problematic for patients with specific monitoring or care requirements such as children, patients from critical care and anaesthetised patients or those with breathing difficulties.
 Patients may also become distressed due to an inability to get out of the magnet bore or magnet room.